 TGA to DDS TGA to DDS

-Converter TGA to DDS
+TGA to DDS

 TGA is a long-used raster graphic format.
 It was developed by Truevision Inc. (now Pinnacle Systems) back in 1984.
 It was initially used by the developer only for its own graphic adapters, but gradually gained popularity (primarily in the field of video processing and animation).
 Widely used in computer games, where it is used to store textures (including 3D video games).
 The name of the format comes from Targa Graphic.
 TGA files may partially contain image transparency information.
 They can become the main one for creating GIFs.